 A note of caution here: please do not think that you need to put all your energy into noticing only the positive to compensate for the brain's bias.
 The approach to balancing our brains tendency for the negativity bias is not to race past bad things that happen and only notice the good.
-A mental shift from taking in too much of the negative to avoiding the negativity at all cost is like trading seats on the titanic: you may have made a change, but you are still on a sinking ship.
+A mental shift from taking in too much of the negative to avoiding the negativity at all costs is like trading seats on the titanic: you have made a change, but you are still on a sinking ship.

-The goal instead is to experience the good and the bad with an open, receptive state of mind supported by non-judgement, loving kindness, and compassion for self and others.
+The goal instead is to notice both the good and the bad with an open, receptive state of mind supported by non-judgement, loving kindness, and compassion for self and others.
+In this way, you maintain a state of balance.
 This is mindfulness.

 How do we do that?
 We use our minds to change our brains to change our minds for the better.
-Don't worry, it's not quite as complicated as it sounds.
+Do not worry, it's not quite as complicated as it sounds.